Cognition: Artificial

 Artificial cognition uses computational systems to emulate and model cognitive processes, like perception and reasoning, with central applications in artificial intelligence and robotics.
 Artificial and human cognition have different strengths and weaknesses.
 For example, artificial cognition excels at rapidly processing vast datasets according to predefined algorithms.
 Human cognition, by contrast, is typically better suited to assess emotional significance and to find and evaluate solutions that require novel and creative thinking.
 These differences affect how the two forms of cognition are integrated with each other.
 For some applications, artificial cognition is used to assist human cognition.
-In aviation, for example, it helps monitor diverse metrics, allowing human pilots to focus on decision-making rather than data analysis.
+In aviation, for example, automated systems monitor flight parameters and analyze environmental conditions, including turbulence prediction, allowing human pilots to focus on decision-making rather than data analysis.
 However, there are also cases where artificial cognition replaces human cognition, such as autonomous vehicle navigation.

 The field of artificial cognitive systems explores the possibility of autonomous machines with human-like cognition.
 This encompasses not only artificial intelligence at the level of individual tasks, such as object detection or language translation, but also the integration of diverse cognitive processes.
 The aim is an embodied system that can autonomously interact with its environment in real time.
 An artificial cognitive system can navigate its surroundings, set goals, devise means to achieve them, anticipate outcomes, adapt to circumstances, execute action plans, and learn from experience.
 Artificial general intelligence, a closely related concept, refers to hypothetical systems that possess or surpass the full range of human mental abilities.
 It is controversial whether such a system can be fully realized since it would include not only computational capacities associated with logical reasoning but also emotion and phenomenal consciousness.